NicholasRabbit/JavaToSpring/README.md

-### JavaSE to Spring  Framework
+### From Java to Spring  Framework

 #### Introduction
-These  codes were written  when I was learning JavaSE, Servlet, Spring Framewok and so on.
+ These codes were written when I was learning JavaSE, JavaEE, JDBC, MySQL, Spring Framewok and so forth.